Amorelli-Matthew/BSTree/README.md

 Licensed as GPLV3 See `LICENSE` for details

 The Oracle JDK is licensed under the [Oracle No-Fee Terms and Conditions](https://www.oracle.com/downloads/licenses/no-fee-license.html).
-See `LICENSE-OracleJDK.txt` for the full text.
+See `LICENSE-OracleJDK.txt` for the full text under the 3rd Party License Folder.